 1. Deal with Uncertainty: There is always uncertainty, so learn to be comfortable with it.
 There is no right or wrong choice, there is only a choice.
 Make the choice you believe will lead you to your life path.
 How?
 You may ask.
 Quite simple.
 Use your intuition and gut feeling.

 2. Patience: You can NOT speed up finding your path and your purpose in life, you can only cultivate your purpose which is like watering a flower.
 So, focus on your path and over time, your purpose will reveal itself.
-TIP: use your Monk Intuition when you make decisions.
+TIP: use your intuition when you make decisions.

-5. Experiment!: When I started public speaking 7 years ago, I didn’t know who would be my right audience, in which part of the world, and how large they would be.
-It is only through speaking in front of different groups, universities, fortune 500 companies, high school students, different group sizes from 100’s to 10s that I learned that leaders and high achievers are the best audience for me in both speaking and mentoring.
+5. Experiment!: When I started public speaking 10 years ago, I didn’t know who would be my right audience, in which part of the world, and how large they would be.
+It is only through speaking in front of different groups, universities, fortune 500 companies, high school students, and different group sizes from 10 to several 100s that I learned that leaders and high achievers are the best audience for me in both speaking and mentoring.

 7. Trust the Right People: Learn to trust that the right people will come in the right way for the right reason.
-When I published my first book 7 years ago, a coach came after my talk and she offered free public speaking to me, exactly what I needed.
+When I published my first book The Suited Monk around 10 years ago, a coach came after my talk and she offered free public speaking to me, exactly what I needed.

 8. Don’t Look At Other People: Stop looking at other people and the external world, no one can tell you what your path in life is, what you need is to figure it out.
 Each day one step at a time.
 Take action and let life take its own flow.
 This is how you cultivate…